 There are so many variables and options in deck design and layout.
 But to simplify let’s assume we are doing a rectangular deck and running a border on the three outer sides.

-Sketch above shows the recommended decking layout with steps
+Sketch above shows the recommended decking layout with step by step

 Making the Final Decking Cut